Emergency Readiness

 4. Construct a BCP strategy

-The Business Impact Analysis, Hazard Vulnerability Assessment and the Risk Assessment will help shape your Business Continuity Strategy.
-Some important components of the plan include remote connectivity, alternative site options, interim procedures, systems restoration, business backlog management, communication strategies and the tracking of metrics.
+The Business Impact Analysis, Hazard Vulnerability Assessment, and Risk Assessment will help shape your Business Continuity Strategy.
+Some important components of the plan include remote connectivity, alternative site options, interim procedures, systems restoration, business backlog management, communication strategies, and the tracking of metrics.

 5. Develop a communication plan

-A clear communication strategy to all stakeholders including management, staff, vendors, media and the community is critical.
-A good strategy covers issues such as what medium should be leveraged, who owns the messaging and how to defer inquiries to the right teams to limit miscommunications and inconsistencies.
+In the event of a business disruption, a clear communication strategy for advising all stakeholders, including management, staff, and vendors, as well as media and the community, is critical.
+A good strategy covers issues such as what medium should be leveraged, who owns the messaging, and how to defer inquiries to the right teams to limit miscommunications and inconsistencies.

 6. Include details critical to the plan

-An appendix section will include key information about key customers, vendors, supplies, forms, websites, reports and any other information that might be needed to support the plan.
+An appendix section should include information about key customers, vendors, supplies, forms, websites, reports, and anything else that might be needed to support the plan.

-7. Testing your plan periodically and train on it
+7. Test your plan periodically and conduct training

 Performing regular walk-throughs with staff improves understanding of the plan directives and identifies areas of weakness that need to be addressed.

-Staff, business dynamics and objectives change.
-It is recommended that business have a quarterly review of the plan and a comprehensive review annually.
+Staff, business dynamics, and objectives change.
+It is recommended that businesses have a quarterly review of the plan and a comprehensive review annually.

 Keys to success in BCP planning and execution

-There are several requirements that experience has taught are essential to success.
+There are several requirements that are essential to success:

 • Maintain your focus on a BCP and emphasize its importance to your stakeholders and staff.
 The COVID-19 pandemic is an extreme case of business interruption.
-However, business interruptions like utility failures, weather events and systems breakdowns are much more common.
-Being ready for a disruption event, even a minor one can make a big difference in retaining staff, customers and even survival of the business.
+However, business interruptions, like utility failures, weather events, and systems breakdowns are much more common.
+Being ready for a disruption event, even a minor one, can make a big difference in retaining staff and customers, and even in ensuring the survival of the business.

 • Don’t let the perfect be the enemy of the good.
 Some planning is better than none.
 Businesses with no plan can be devastated by even a relatively minor disruption event.
 Establishing a base level plan is a great first step and can be improved upon over time.
 It is always better to have some level of planning versus no planning at all.